KP1709/ScrabbleWordCalculator/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/88b1162f-6ee5-437e-a3bc-a3ba498c33ae/deploy-status)](https://app.netlify.com/sites/kareenapatel-scrabblewordcalculator/deploys) ![Supabase Status](https://img.shields.io/badge/Supabase-paused-bfbfbf)

 ## ⌨️ Tech stack
-React / Typescript / CSS / pnpm / APIs + Supabase / Netlify CLI + Serverless functions / Cypress (Testing)
+React / Typescript / CSS / pnpm / APIs + Supabase / Netlify CLI + Serverless functions / Cypress (Testing) / Husky (Git Hooks)

 ## 🍼 Introduction
 Owning and playing the original version of Scrabble, I know it would sometimes be difficult to calculate a word's score.
 Therefore, I created my own version of a Scrabble calculator.
 The user enters a word and sees the word's score.
 Additionally the tool checks to see if the word is in the dictionary using a free dictionary API.
 Therefore enabling the user to test to see if a particular word exists.
 The app is also connected to a database to search for words which are valid in Scrabble but are not in the dictionary API.